MSPCA-Angell Headquarters

 #5: Encourage legislative protections on the state level.

-You can join the MSPCA’s Animal Action Team and to stay up to date on all of our animal protection matters, including the puppy mill bill, and how you can help.
+You can join the MSPCA’s Animal Action Team to stay up to date on all of our animal protection matters, including the puppy mill bill, and how you can help.

 You can also contact the Department of Agricultural Resources’ Division of Animal Health and request to be put on their mailing list for notification of any future public hearings regarding the pet shop regulations.

-California, Maine, Maryland, Illinois, New York, Oregon, and Washington have all passed laws banning retail pet store puppy sales.
+California, Maine, Maryland, Illinois, New York, Oregon, Vermont, and Washington have all passed laws banning retail pet store puppy sales.
 Read about puppy mill laws in other states.

 #6: Encourage legislative protections on the local level.